 Join us in celebrating our 30-year legacy at IUPUI

 Thank you for all of you who joined us in celebrating The Office of International Affairs' 30-year legacy at our celebration on February 20, 2019!
-For further engagement in 2019, please check our events page for upcoming events and join in on our 30 for 30 Crowdfunding Challenge to support IUPUI's International House.
+For further engagement in 2019, please check our events page for upcoming events and join in on our 30 for 30 Crowdfunding Challenge to support IUPUI's International House and Study Abroad.

 International IUPUI through the Years

 1969 IU and Purdue merged their Indianapolis campuses to create IUPUI.

 1973 The Chancellor's Committee on International Programs was formed, a committee of around 40 faculty with international interests from many schools at IUPUI.

 programlaunched to Dijon, France.
 The Dijon Overseas Study Program was begun by Prof. Leon Bourke, French Department, in a position funded by Dean Joseph Taylor.

 1979 The Offices of International Programs and International Student Services were formed following a NAFSA consultation and faculty study.